How to Make Classic Milk Tea

 You can also find variations of this drink with green tea, oolong tea, or Earl Grey tea instead of black tea.

-Many bubble tea shops use tea powder mix, but making classic milk tea from real ingredients is not difficult and tastes so much better.
+Many bubble tea shops use tea powder mix, but making classic milk tea from real ingredients is not difficult.
+And it tastes so much better!

 Plus, you get to customize everything to your taste: you will be able to choose how sweet you want it or even make a vegan or sugar-free version of milk tea.